VivekCGV/clodeclause_goldentask1_Flappy_bird/README.md

 # clodeclause_goldentask1_Flappy_bird
 This is a CodeClause Golden task-1.
-The following code is a simple interactive flappy bird game.
+The following code is a simple interactive flappy bird game developed using pygame lib.